HTTPS Data Source

 Policy Filtering Example

-In this example, you will learn how to filter a policy and write a query that will allow you to apply Rego transformations before it is persisted as data.
+The following policy filtering example shows how to filter a policy and write a query to apply Rego transformations before it is persisted as data.

 "servers": [